mammadov115/Online-Shop/readme.md

 # Django Online Shop Application

-This project is a feature-rich Django blog application that allows users to create and share their posts, browse articles, and interact with the content.
-Below are the steps to set up the application and some of its notable features.
+The Django Online Shop Application is a comprehensive and feature-rich e-commerce solution designed to provide a seamless online shopping experience for users.
+This application empowers businesses to showcase their products, manage customer orders, and streamline the purchase process.

 ## Features